|

 particular are used for bird shows.
 They are not shy and will

-about anything if worked with such as pulling small wagons, ringing
+just about anything if worked with such as pulling small wagons,

-a bell, waving, turning around, or dancing.
-If you wish to teach
+ringing a bell, waving, turning around, or dancing.
+If you wish

-your Dusky Conure to do tricks, start by gradually showing him how
+to teach your Dusky Conure to do tricks, start by gradually

-to perform the trick and then supporting it by positive
+showing him how to perform the trick and then supporting it by

-reinforcement.
-You’ll be amazed at how quickly they learn.
+positive reinforcement.
+You’ll be amazed at how quickly they

 Biting:

-during sexual maturity.
-During this time avoid yelling at your bird
+bite during sexual maturity.
+During this time avoid yelling at

-and making a fuss if bitten.
-The best reaction is no reaction.
+your bird and making a fuss if bitten.
+The best reaction is no

-Continue working with your bird and go about your business like
+reaction.
+Continue working with your bird and go about your

-usual.
-Any type of reaction might reinforce this bad habit.
-Avoid
+business like usual.
+Any type of reaction might reinforce this

 Diet: